studio-thgie/ma-design.thgie.ch/docs/journal/Abstract for Thesis.md

 ---
 title: "Abstract for Thesis"
 date: "2021-12-02"
 description: "I tried to collect all my thoughts into an abstract in preparation for the thesis.
-It's to long but parts of it will flow into other areas."
+It's to long but parts of it will flow into other areas.
+This is pretty much the final form for focus and proposal that I will now unfold and center upon."
 header: "/assets/images/thumbs/IMG_20210106_175029.jpg"
 tags:
     - colloquia